Image Description Elements¶

 Collections on SUSE

-On SUSE based distributions collections are names patterns and are
+On SUSE based distributions collections are called patterns

 just simple packages.
 To get the names of the patterns such that